ComplianceAsCode/auditree-arboretum/arboretum/ibm_cloud/README.md

 ### Cluster Resource

 * Class: [ICClusterResourceFetcher][fetch-ibm-cloud-cluster-resource]
-* Purpose: Write the resources of IBM Cloud Kubernetes clusters to the evidence locker.
+* Purpose: Write the resources of **managed** Kubernetes clusters to the evidence locker.
+NOTE: Do not use this fetcher for stand-alone clusters.
+For Kubernetes stand-alone clusters, use the [Kubernetes cluster resource fetcher][fetch-kube-cluster-resource].
-* Behavior: Retrieve tokens for IBM Cloud Kubernetes clusters listed by [IBM Cloud cluster list fetcher][fetch-cluster-list] using `api_key` in `~/.credentials`, and then retrieve specified `target_resource_types` of the clusters using the tokens.
-This fetcher uses one `api_key` per account which owns multiple clusters, while [Kubernetes resource fetcher][fetch-kube-cluster-resource] uses one `token` per cluster.
+* Behavior: Retrieve tokens for IBM Cloud Kubernetes clusters listed by [IBM Cloud cluster list fetcher][fetch-cluster-list] using `api_key` in `~/.credentials`, and then retrieve specified resources  using the tokens.
 TTL is set to 1 day.

 * Configuration elements:
   * `org.ibm_cloud.accounts`